EmptyCoffin/fundapps_task/README.md

 Restructured models to handle discounts as well as new services.
 Added discount for small parcels Added discount for medium/mixed parcels
 Rearranged discount order and applied new property to track which parcels are discounted to stop duplicates

+# Step 4
+Added heavy parcel type and handling for choosing between marking as heavy or standard parcel.